glmsr12/tetris-game-61-/README.md

 ref: https://www.youtube.com/watch?v=rAUn1Lom6dw&t=1813s

-This is a fun way to sharpen your problem solving and critical thinking project to learning fundamentals of JavaScript!
+This is a great approach to work on your critical thinking and problem-solving skills while learning the fundamentals of JavaScript!

 #projectbaselearning